Improving Online-to-Nonconvex Conversion for Smooth Optimization via Double Optimism: Introduction

 \paragraph{Stochastic setting} Several works have shown improved guarantees by either strengthening the oracle or imposing additional restrictions on the noise.
-Specifically, with a stronger oracle that has access to Hessian-vector products, \cite{arjevani2020second} proposed a variance-reduction algorithm that combines stochastic gradients with Hessian-vector products, attaining the optimal complexity of $\bigO(\sigma^2\varepsilon^{-3})$.
+Specifically, with a stronger oracle that has access to Hessian-vector products, \citet{arjevani2020second} proposed a variance-reduction algorithm that combines stochastic gradients with Hessian-vector products, attaining the optimal complexity of $\bigO(\sigma^2\varepsilon^{-3})$.
 Moreover, another line of work relies on the mean-squared smoothness assumption on stochastic gradients, i.e., $\mathbb{E}[\|\nabla f(\vx;\xi) - \nabla f(\vy;\xi)\|^2] \leq \bar{L}^2 \|\vx-\vy\|^2$ for all $\vx$ and $\vy$ with some constant $\bar{L}$; under this condition, variance-reduction-based methods such as SPIDER \citep{fang2018spider} and SNVRG \citep{zhou2020stochastic} achieved a complexity of $\bigO(\sigma\varepsilon^{-3})$.
-Under a slightly stricter assumption that $\nabla f(\vx;\xi)$ is Lipschitz continuous with probability one, \cite{cutkosky2019momentum} established the complexity of $\bigO(\varepsilon^{-2}+ \sigma \varepsilon^{-3})$.
+Under a slightly stricter assumption that $\nabla f(\vx;\xi)$ is Lipschitz continuous with probability one, \citet{cutkosky2019momentum} established the complexity of $\bigO(\varepsilon^{-2}+ \sigma \varepsilon^{-3})$.
 It is also worth mentioning that the above methods require a multi-point stochastic oracle, which computes the stochastic gradients at two different points with the same random seed $\xi$.
 Finally, the lower bounds in \citep{arjevani2023lower} established that these complexity results are worst-case optimal.

-\paragraph{Online-to-nonconvex conversion} Apart from the smooth nonconvex optimization considered in this paper, the original O2NC conversion was proposed by \cite{cutkosky2023optimal} also addresses nonsmooth nonconvex optimization, yielding an optimal stochastic algorithm.
+\paragraph{Online-to-nonconvex conversion} Apart from the smooth nonconvex optimization considered in this paper, the original O2NC conversion by \citet{cutkosky2023optimal} also addressed the complexity of nonsmooth nonconvex optimization first considered in \citet{zhang2020complexity}, yielding an optimal stochastic algorithm.
 The framework has been extended and refined in several follow-up works~\citep{zhang2024random,ahn2024general}, and it has been shown that various practical algorithms, such as SGD with momentum and Adam, can be interpreted within the O2NC framework~\citep{zhang2024random,ahn2024understanding,ahnadam2024adam,ahn2024general}.